Learning to Speak Again After Laryngeal Surgery

-There are 2 types of artificial larynxes — neck type and intraoral:
+There are two types of artificial larynxes—neck type and intraoral:

 The neck type is placed on your skin on the side of your neck, under your chin, or on your cheek.
-It may require some experimenting to find the position on your neck or near your mouth that produces the best-sounding voice.
+It may need some experimenting to find the position on your neck or near your mouth that makes the best-sounding voice.